-Japanese aucuba (Aucuba japonica) is an evergreen shrub that grows 6 to 10 feet tall with colorful, green and yellow-gold leaves as much as 8 inches long.
+Japanese aucuba (Aucuba japonica) is an evergreen shrub that grows 6 to 10 feet (2-3 m.) tall with colorful, green, and yellow gold leaves as much as 8 inches (20 cm.) long.
 The flowers aren’t particularly ornamental, but attractive, bright red berries replace them in the fall if a male plant grows nearby.
 The flowers and fruit often hide behind the foliage.
 Aucuba also makes nice container shrubs or houseplants.
 Read on to learn about the care of Aucuba japonica.

 How to Grow Aucuba Shrubs

 Aucuba plant care is easy if you select a good location.
 Here is a list of ideal aucuba growing conditions:

 - Shade.
 Deeper shade means brighter leaf color.
 Plants tolerate partial shade, but leaves turn black if they get too much sun.

 - Mild temperatures.
 Japanese aucuba plants survive winters in USDA plant hardiness zones 7b through 10.